 FREE CASE EVALUATION | 888-285-3333

-California Tort Claims Act – Guide to Suing the Government in CA
+California Tort Claims Act – Guide to Suing the State

 The California Tort Claims Act allows individuals to sue the state government in limited circumstances, such as premises liability cases in which the government had prior notice of the dangerous condition where an individual was hurt.
 Cutter Law can help you file a lawsuit against the government if you or a loved one has been harmed by government negligence in California.